adrien-bon/bevy_ecs_tiled/README.md

 ## Status

-** **EXPERIMENTAL - DO NOT USE** **
+** **VERY EARLY BUILD - EXPECT BUGS AND BREAKING CHANGES** **

 This crate is currently in a very early state while I build the basics.
-I'm still new to Bevy so this is a learning exercise.
-Feel free to contribute.
-Eventually I'd like to provide solid and easy-to-use support for the Tiled map editor so that I can use it in my own game projects.
+I'm still new to Bevy so I'm learning as I go.

+Contributions are welcome.

 ## LICENSE